-Robotic manipulators have been developed and utilized in a variety of sectors, including: industry, medical, and military.
-In recent years, due to their potential to improve precision and enhance robustness, robotic manipulators have been applied to not only military missions but also medical devices.
-There are many research topics for medical devices with robotic manipulators such as human-robot collaboration, motion planning, and simultaneous control [1-4].
+Robotic manipulators have been developed and utilized in all sectors such as industry, medical, and military.
+Due to its potential to improve precision and enhance robustness, robotic manipulators have been applied to not only military missions but also medical devices in recent years.
+There are many research topics for medical devices with robotic manipulators such as human-robot collaboration, motion planning, and simultaneous control [1]-[4].
 In the military field, we can easily perform robotic manipulator applications as well.
-For instance, autonomous ground vehicles with robotic manipulators are used in bomb disarming, search and rescue, and reconnaissance.
-To conduct surgery or translate human movement with a robotic manipulator on military missions remotely, it is important to control the robotic manipulator in sync with the movement of the operator [5-13].
+For instance, autonomous ground vehicles with robotic manipulators are used in bomb disarming and reconnaissance.
+To conduct surgery or translate human movement with a robotic manipulator on military missions remotely, it is important to control the robotic manipulator according to operator's movement simultaneously [5]-[11].

-In this brief paper, we consider controlling a system which consists of a camera and robotic manipulator.
-The pinhole camera model extracts reference angles from simulations.
-The desired angles are fed into the controller and are utilized by the robotic manipulator in an effort to mimic the movement of the user.
+In this paper, we consider controlling a system which consists of a camera and robotic manipulator.
+The pinhole camera model extracts reference angles from simulations in this paper.
+These desired angles are fed into the controller and are utilized by the robotic manipulator in an effort to mimic the movement of the user.
 A proportional-derivative (PD) controller is designed and applied to the robotic manipulator for trajectory tracking.

-The paper is organized as follows.
-In Section 2, the pinhole camera model is introduced and the threelink robotic manipulator model is derived using the classical Euler-Lagrange equation.
-Based on these models, a PD controller is designed and shown in Section 3.
-The simulation results are presented and discussed in Section 4.
-Finally, the paper concludes and future work is described.
+This paper is organized as follows: in Section 2, the pinhole camera model is introduced and the modelling of three-link robotic manipulator is derived using the Euler-Lagrange equation.
+Based on that, a PD controller is designed in Section 3.
+Then, the simulation results are presented in Section 4.